 Other Academic Interests

-Internships: Energy Transfer Sales & Operations Interns, Deloitte Audit & Assurance Intern
+Internships: Energy Transfer Sales & Operations Intern; Deloitte Audit & Assurance Intern; NAI Partners Commercial Brokerage Intern; Inside Out Construction Business Developer

 Affiliations: Congregation Beth Israel